metalelf0/metalelf0.github.com/content/posts/2010-04-23-ruby-mixin-and-monkey-patching-examples.md

 ---

 Let's explore a couple of solutions to dynamically add a `split_by_half` behaviour to an array object.
-The first technique is the <a href="http://en.wikipedia.org/wiki/Mixin">mixin</a>: it allows to add the method to a single array instance.
-The second one is called <a href="http://en.wikipedia.org/wiki/Monkey_patch">monkey patching</a>, and adds the method directly to the Array class, adding this behaviour to every array instance.
+The first technique is the [mixin](http://en.wikipedia.org/wiki/Mixin): it allows to add the method to a single array instance.
+The second one is called [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch), and adds the method directly to the Array class, adding this behaviour to every array instance.

 ```ruby
 ######### MIXIN